How To Keep Tent Cool In Summer

 Choose the Right Location

-1. Selecting A Shaded Area For Setting Up Your Tent
+1. Select A Shaded Area For Setting Up Your Tent

 Maximize Ventilation